 Psychology is normally begun at the sophomore level.
 The introductory course is a broad survey of the discipline and is a prerequisite for all other psychology courses.
 The compulsory core program for those concentrating in psychology consists of the introductory course (201.0), Learning (301.0), and Experimental Design and Psychological Statistics (305.0).
-These courses usually must be taken before a student moves on to the 400 range of more specialized courses.
 An average grade of C (2.0) in psychology courses is required for psychology majors.